yuvalmGS/gigaspaces-wiki-jekyll/xap97net/application-view.markdown

 The events time line is filtered per application chosen from the application drop-down menu.
 The events time-line shows the deployment life cycle of all the processing units belonging to this application.

+{% info %}
-{info}For more information on the events displayed, see [Events time-line tab in dashboard view|Dashboard View#Events time-line] {info}
+For more information on the events displayed, see [Events time-line tab in dashboard view|Dashboard View#Events time-line]
+{% endinfo %}

 !GRA:Images^events_timeline_in_application.png|border=1!